An Affiliated Page Link is a Link between Pages From the Same Owners

-Google uses a large number of ranking signals, and some are query-dependent signals that depend upon the specific query used to rank pages in search results such as whether or not the query terms appear upon the pages themselves.
+Google uses many ranking signals, and some are query-dependent signals that depend upon the specific query used to rank pages in search results, such as whether or not the query terms appear upon the pages themselves.

 I’ve seen many people writing about sitewide links from the same domain surmise that those links don’t pass along as much link weight as they might if they were individual links from different domains.
 That would be likely under this affiliated page link approach.
 Is it the reason why they might not?

 If you are a site owner, what sites might Google consider to be affiliated with your site or sites?

 I’ve written a few posts about links.
 These were ones that I found interesting:

 5/30/2006 – Web Decay and Broken Links Can be Bad for Your Site